kmpoon/hlta/README.md

    Install gensim (https://radimrehurek.com/gensim/) before using the python codes for computing compactness scores in AAAI17 paper (http://www.aaai.org/Conferences/AAAI/2017/PreliminaryPapers/12-Chen-Z-14201.pdf).
 One pre-trained Word2Vec model by Google is available at https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing.
 The description of the model can be found at https://code.google.com/archive/p/word2vec/ under the section "Pre-trained word and phrase vectors".

 # Assemble
+0. Have sbt installed.
-1. Change directory to the base directory.
+1. Change directory to the project directory. (e.g. user/git/hlta)
 2. Run the following command to build the JAR files from source code:

    ```